-After a quick Las Vegas wedding that came just four months after his release from a Japanese POW camp, famed World War II flying ace George "Pappy" Boyington brings his new bride to the
+After a quick Las Vegas wedding that came just four months after his release from a Japanese POW camp, famed World War II flying ace Gregory "Pappy" Boyington brings his new bride to the

 Newhall home of his attorney, Arthur C. Miller.
 Judging from the news articles below, some legal questions may have arisen from the nuptials.

 6x8-inch International News wire photo.
 Cutline (below) reads:

 INP SOUNDPHOTO / G-15 WATCH YOUR CREDIT ...
 INTERNATIONAL NEWS PHOTO

 SLUG ..
 (BOYINGTON AND BRIDE)

 Newhall, Calif. ...
 Lt.
 Col. Gregory (Pappy) Boyington, famous Marine Corps air ace, is shown with his surprise bride, the former Mrs. Frances Baker, 32,

 at the ranch home of his lawyer, just outside Los Angeles, where they are honeymooning.
 Boyington and Mrs. Baker were wed at Las Vegas, yesterday, while newspaper